jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/api_and_use_cases/api_and_use_cases.md

 ### Config initialization
-Initial reading of network element configuration is triggered when unified mountpoint is discovered.
+Initial reading of network element configuration is triggered when unified node is created in operational datastore.
 Reading of data from network element is delegated to unified mountpoint.
 Only config data are read from unified mountpoint.
-If uniconfig node does not exist in config datastore, that means network element is discovered for a first time, data is stored under uniconfig node in config and operational datastore.
-If uniconfig node already exist in config datastore, data is stored only to operational datastore.
+Data is stored as uniconfig node to config and operational datastore.
+If uniconfig node already exist in operational datastore, data is stored only to operational datastore (e.g. in case of reconnect).

 ![Initial reading](drawing/UNM/initial_read.png)

 ### RPC sync-from-network
 Purpose of this RPC is to synchronize configuration from network elements to uniconfig nodes in operational datastore.
+RPC input contains list of uniconfig nodes where to refresh configuration from network.
+Empty input means all nodes.

 ![RPC sync-from-network](drawing/UNM/RPC_sync-from-network.png)